 When the friends find out that Donna is now into Randy, they just tease them.
 Red also gives his blessing, again to Donna's pleasant surprise, only Kitty calls her a whore as expected.
 The ever-present memory of Eric in the Forman home makes Donna break up with Randy and blame him for being so nice about it, till she admits he's too good to dump.
 Meanwhile Jacky, now Fez's even lowlier colleague at the hair salon, meanly gives his game away as 'serial dater' to co-worker Hillary, with a surprising result.

-Showing her engagement ring to Fez in the car, Kitty drops it, so Red drops the kids to look for it in the woods.
+Showing her engagement ring to Fez in the car, Fez drops it out the window, so Red drops the kids to look for it in the woods.
 Bob blurts out that Red gave her a $65, not $1,000 ring, so he's in the doghouse until he tells the rather romantic truth, yet Kitty gets value for money in the end.
 Fez gets lost and hides in a cave with his goldfish until Bob finds the candy trail Fez accidentally left.
 Hyde enjoys taunting Jackie, who refused to team up boy-girl and manages to get wet all alone, while Donna exposes her 'wet' half.

 To the basement gang's amusement, Hyde discovers that his marriage is illegal (bigamy): Samantha married Larry before Hyde.
 Although Sam claims to love only him, he decides to divorce her.
 Jealous to be the only single girl, Jackie draws up a list of qualities for her 'ideal man', which Donna points out actually describes her dream prince - Fez!
 After a promotion for his muffler shop goes really badly, Red has a verbal go at the competition and is offered a fat check to quit, and accepts - it's enough to retire.